Loyle Carner

 Benjamin Gerard Coyle-Larner (born 6 October 1994), known professionally as Loyle Carner, is an English hip hop musician.
-After supporting various rappers during their tours, he released his debut album, Yesterday's Gone, in 2017, which garnered a nomination for the 2017 Mercury Prize.
-He released his second album, Not Waving, but Drowning, in April 2019.
+He released his debut album, Yesterday's Gone, in 2017, which was nominated for the 2017 Mercury Prize.
+He released his second album, Not Waving, but Drowning, in April 2019, and his third, hugo, in October 2022.
+His fourth studio album, Hopefully!, was released in June 2025.
 Carner has been nominated for three Brit Awards.